 At KPMG in Laos, audit quality is not just about reaching the right opinion, but how that opinion is reached.
 It is about the processes, thought and integrity behind the audit report.
-We view the outcome of a quality audit as the delivery of an appropriate and independent opinion in compliance with the auditing standards.
-This means, above all, being independent, and compliant with relevant legal and professional requirements.
+The outcome of a quality audit is the delivery of an appropriate and independent opinion in compliance with relevant professional standards and applicable legal and regulatory requirements.

-To help all audit professionals concentrate on the fundamental skills and behaviors required to deliver an appropriate and independent opinion, KPMG International utilizes the Audit Quality Framework.
-This framework uses a common language that is used by all KPMG member firms to describe what we believe drives audit quality, and to highlight how every audit professional at KPMG contributes to the delivery of audit quality.
+To help all audit professionals concentrate on the fundamental skills and behaviors required to deliver a quality audit, KPMG International developed the Audit Quality Framework.
+This framework uses a common language that is used by all KPMG member firms including KPMG in Laos to describe what we believe drives audit quality, and to highlight how every audit professional at KPMG contributes to the delivery of audit quality.